IntelLabs/Open-Omics-Acceleration-Framework/pipelines/deepvariant-based-germline-variant-calling-fq2vcf/README.md

 The following instructions run seamlessly on a standalone AWS ec2 instance.
 To run the following steps, create an ec2 instance with Ubuntu-22.04 having at least 60GB of memory.
 The input reference sequence and the paired-ended read datasets must be downloaded and stored on the disk.

 ### One-time setup
-This step takes around ~15 mins to execute
+This step takes around ~15 mins to execute.
+During the installation process, it is recommended that the user select all default options.
 ```bash
 git clone --recursive https://github.com/IntelLabs/Open-Omics-Acceleration-Framework.git
 cd Open-Omics-Acceleration-Framework/pipelines/deepvariant-based-germline-variant-calling-fq2vcf/scripts/aws